Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Driven Spin Chain

-Overall the proposed avoided crossing spectroscopy method shows a spectacular agreement with the real-time simulations in regimes where the latter method is reliable, coincides with the FGR at high frequency, but also is accurate in resolving the temporal stability of the discrete time crystal as $\tau\rightarrow \pi$.
-It is impressive to see how the method is able to correctly predict heating times ranging over several order of magnitude based on rather small systems sizes ranging from $L=6$ to $L=12$.
+Overall, the proposed avoided crossing spectroscopy coincides with the FGR at high frequency, but also is accurate in resolving the temporal stability of the discrete time crystal as $\tau\rightarrow \pi$.
+It is impressive that the computation based on minimal assumptions such as the high-temperature ansatz and rather small systems sizes, ranging from $L=6$ to $L=12$, provide heating rates ranging over several orders of magnitude and capturing the regimes of rapid changes in the heating timescale very well.
+To increase accuracy one would need to improve on the model for occupations (the differences here are likely responsible for the different rates depending on the initial state) and to use different ways to introduce a density of states than to broaden the delta function for smaller sizes.